bswank/swank.dev/content/posts/mongoose-fuzzy-search.md

 ## Further Reading

-To learn more about how to use `mongoose-fuzzy-searching` with existing data, it's various options, or with more complex `mongoose.find()` calls, check out the [readme on NPM](https://www.npmjs.com/package/mongoose-fuzzy-searching).
+To learn more about how to use `mongoose-fuzzy-searching` with existing data, it's various options, or with more complex `find()` calls, check out the [readme on NPM](https://www.npmjs.com/package/mongoose-fuzzy-searching).

 ---